-In an alarm state, the last alarm sensed by the machine will be displayed on the Run Screen.
-If multiple alarm conditions have occurred they can be viewed on the Alarms Screen.
+In an alarm state, the alarm sensed by the machine is displayed on the Run Screen.
+If multiple alarm conditions have occurred they can be viewed on the Alarm History Screen.
 Run Screen alarms are listed in Table 4-3.